Ab-34/DBMS-Apartment-Management-System/README.md

 - Clone the entire repository

+- Install postgreSQL and run the apartment_tables.sql followed by the insert_values.sql files.
+Procedure if on Windows: navigate to the bin folder, open the command prompt : `psql -U postgres -f {path to file}`

 - Install the streamlit library : `pip install streamlit`

 - Install the node packages inside `frontend` directory : `npm i`